ryanhaus/updi-fpga/README.md

 The top-level module has two modules contained inside of it, `updi_programmer` and `updi_phy`.<br/>
 The `updi_programmer` module is responsible for all of the logic involved in programming the UPDI-capable microcontroller.<br/>
 The `updi_phy` module is responsible for taking the input/output bytes from the programmer module and converting it into a half-duplex UART stream (i.e., UPDI).
 In addition, this module is responsible for performing 'double breaks', which effectively reset the UPDI chip.<br/>
 The two modules interface with each other via two FIFO interfaces.
-A block diagram showing the design with a max depth of 2 is shown below:<br/>
+A block diagram showing the overall design is shown below:<br/>
 ![Block Diagram Image](images/block_diagram.png)
 Note that for the main simulation, the `updi_phy` module is substituted for an implementation in C++.